 Furthermore, RBIF has recognized the imperative of decarbonization.
 A detailed decarbonization plan has been first developed with the support of an external consultant for one of its assets, aligning with RiverRock's commitment to the Net Zero Asset Managers initiative.
-This plan outlines the steps to reduce carbon emissions and transition towards a lowcarbon operation, positioning the asset for long-term viability.
+This plan outlines the steps to reduce carbon emissions and transition towards a low-carbon operation, as of Dec 2022 positioning the asset for long-term viability.